martinescardo/HoTT-UF-Agda-Lecture-Notes/INSTALL.md

 Follow the instructions output by the script.
 The installation script requires that you have sudo access.

-Close the terminal and open a new one.

 Install `alex`, `happy` and `emacs` using `nix-env`.
 ```bash
 $ nix-env -iA nixpkgs.haskellPackages.alex nixpkgs.haskellPackages.happy emacs